josharsh/OPython-Init/Lesson 2 - Using Functions/functions.md

 # MODULE 1: CREATING  A REMINDER APP

-Before heading further to module 1, It is important to know where the functions of python are stored.
-Python uses the concept of libraries to store functions and classes (later in this course).
+Before heading further to module 2, it is important to know where the functions of python are stored.
+Python uses the concept of libraries to store functions and classes (Which we will cover later in this course).

 # The Python Standard Library